Bobby-Mack1/Bobby-Mack1.github.io/_posts/2025-01-10-Causal-Impact-Analysis.md

 * It flattens or returns to normal
 * We see any form of uplift pull-forward

 It would also be interesting to analyse what it is that is making up this uplift.
-Are customers increasing their spend across the same categories - or are they buying into new categories
+Are customers increasing their spend across the same categories - or are they buying into new categories?

 <br>
 <br>